Hello Harmony Vet

 Consultations and visits also include education and resources regarding your pet’s disease processes, detailed and personalized plan for your pet’s health and emotional support through the process.
 It includes evaluation of your pet’s environment and teaching you how to administer at home treatments such as bandage changes, giving pills, massage, bathing, etc.

-Veterinary visit includes recheck exam of the pet, assessment of the treatment plan, treatment plan adjustments as necessary, and detailed discussion regarding concerns you are having.
+Veterinary follow-up visit includes recheck exam of the pet, assessment of the treatment plan, treatment plan adjustments as necessary, and detailed discussion regarding concerns you are having.
 We will update pain and quality of life scales, adjust medications as necessary and further discuss of the euthanasia process if needed.

 Telemedicine are consults with a medical professional via phone, email, video chat, pictures, etc. The purpose is to update the veterinarian on new conditions, adjust treatment plans and quickly advise in possible emergency situations.

 When a medical relationship has already been established, this can be a tool to deliver excellent quality medicine in a timely manner.
 While telemedicine cannot always replace an hands-on exam of your pet, when applicable, it can advance the quality of medicine your pet receives saving time and money for your family.
+For televet consult fees and policies, click HERE.
+Contact us to schedule a Televet consult.

 For in-home euthanasia